s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/TheKillerClown.md

 ## Process:

-The objective is to put together the password to a file in which contains the location of the victim using the current location of the victim  discoverable only through a picture provided by the suspect.
+The objective is to put together the password to a file in which contains the location of the victim.
+Using the current location of the victim discoverable only through a picture provided by the suspect.
 (Pictured directly below.)

 <img width="500" src="https://user-images.githubusercontent.com/56886006/203388747-2f92d2cd-02e6-43e7-8670-3e1d2fd170b6.jpg">